Montmartre Food Tour: How To Eat Like a Local In Paris Top Neighborhood

 Learn about Montmartre’s rich history from a local guide

-Montmartre, in the 18th arrondissement in Paris, is most famously known for being an artist’s village and for the Sacré-Cœur Basilica.
+Montmartre, in the 18th arrondissement of Paris, is most famously known for being an artist’s village and for the Sacré-Cœur Basilica.

-Beyond that, there is a real sense of local life with restaurants, shops, and streets to explore
+Beyond that, there is a real sense of local life with local restaurants, shops, and streets to explore.

-What attracted us to Devour Tours is their philosophy.
+We’ve taken other Devour Tours in Rome, San Sebastian, and Athens and love their local philosophy.
 Like Authentic Food Quest, they aim to connect curious travelers with local food and help culture thrive.

 Juan, our local Parisian-born and raised tour guide, took us on an exciting Montmartre food and wine tour.